KraXen72/glide/README.md

 ### thanks to:
 - [this startpage](https://github.com/WahyuHidayattz/startpage-new) for inspiration & original html/css boilerplate
 - image `floccinauci.jpg` - album cover of Floccinaucinihilipilification (feat.
 Grim Salvo)
-- images/reze screenshots from chainsawman, (lightly - heavily edited by me) found online
+- images/reze, images/yoruasa screenshots from chainsawman, (edited by me) found online
 - images from "Smoking with you behind the supermarket" manga, found online
 - **i do not own most of the included images.
 I will provide credit/remove from the repo if requested.**